caa-datadragons/caa-bid/README.md

 # Statement of purpose

-The core aim of the CAA Special Interest Group on `Semantics and LOUD in Archaeology` (SIG-DataDragon) is to use the CAA’s SIG format to raise the awareness of Linked Data in archaeology, this is to be achieved through some primary objectives:
+The core aim of the CAA Special Interest Group on `Semantics and LOUD in Archaeology` (CAA SIG Data Dragon) is to use the CAA’s SIG format to raise the awareness of Linked Data in archaeology, this is to be achieved through some primary objectives:

 * Create a friendly and open platform to discuss the role of LOUD and FAIR Data in archaeology.
 * Enable the CAA community to get the LOD basics throughout workshops, teaching material, etc.